FREQUENTLY ASKED QUESTIONS

 - Lead-based paint (pre-1978).
 It may have been used both inside and outside of a home and on furniture or objects in the home.
 Children may eat paint chips or chew on the surfaces of cribs, highchairs, windows, woodwork, walls, doors, or railings.

 - Lead-contaminated soil.
-Lead may be in the soil where children play, especially near busy roadways or factories.
+Lead may be in the soil where children play, especially near busy roadways or factories that currently or used to emit lead.
 The lead from gasoline used for many years has settled onto soil and is difficult to remove.
 This soil may also be tracked inside on shoes and clothing.

 - Lead-contaminated dust from paint or soil.
 It clings to windowsills, floors, doorways and children’s toys, and is dangerous to young children who crawl and often put their hands and other objects in their mouths.

-- Take-home exposure in the dust brought home on clothing, equipment, or in the car or truck driven from work.
+- Take-home exposure in the dust brought home on clothing, equipment, or in a car or truck driven from work.
 Lead dust can also come from hobbies that use lead.

-- Some common jobs and hobbies that use lead include: Battery manufacturing, radiator repair, construction, soldering, recycling, painting, demolition, scrap metal recycling, working with stained glass, pottery making, target shooting, and casting fishing weights.
+- Some common jobs and hobbies that use lead include: Battery manufacturing, radiator repair, construction, working in or spending time in a firing range, soldering, recycling, painting, demolition, scrap metal recycling, working with stained glass, pottery making, target shooting, and casting fishing weights.

 - Imported food in cans that are sealed with lead solder.
 Some countries other than the United States still allow lead solder in food cans.
 Cans that have lead solder have very wide seams.